aidenkeating/digger-installer/provision-osx/README.md

 To run this section as a standalone step you must specify the `osx_pod_repo_update` tag.

-## Configure Buildfarm node
+## Configure Jenkins node
-Creates a credential set in the build farm for the macOS nodes using the provided keys.
-Add each machine as a node in the build farm, connecting through SSH.
+Creates a credential set in Digger for the macOS nodes using the provided keys.
+Add each machine as a node in Jenkins, connecting through SSH.

 You will need to create a key pair using a tool such as `ssh-keygen` to allow the Jenkins instance to connect with the macOS nodes.

-To run this section as a standalone step you must specify the `osx_configure_buildfarm` tag.
+To run this section as a standalone step you must specify the `osx_configure_jenkins` tag.

 ### Variables
 #### Required
-If required options are not set then the build farm then the configuration of the Jenkins node will be skipped.
+If required options are not set then Digger then the configuration of the Jenkins node will be skipped.
 * `credential_private_key_path` - Location of the private key of the pair.
 This is stored in Jenkins and used to SSH into the macOS node.
 * `credential_passphrase` - Passphrase of the private key.
 This is stored in Jenkins and used to SSH into the macOS node.
 * `credential_public_key_path` - Location of the public key of the pair.